yanglu1661/YCSB-SODA-NoSQL/ycsb-nosql/README.md

-## Guide to run YCSB on AJD instance
+## Guide to run YCSB on Oracle NoSQL database service

-This section describes how to run YCSB on AJD instance in Oracle Cloud.
+This section describes how to run YCSB on Oracle NoSQL database service in Oracle Cloud.

 ### 1. Provision AJD Instance.

-Provision an AJD instance in Oracle Cloud using the [instructions](https://docs.oracle.com/en/cloud/paas/autonomous-json-database/) given [here](https://docs.oracle.com/en/cloud/paas/autonomous-json-database/).
+Provision an Oracle NoSQL database service in Oracle Cloud using the [instructions](https://docs.oracle.com/en/cloud/paas/autonomous-json-database/) given [here](https://docs.oracle.com/en/cloud/paas/autonomous-json-database/).
 Configure the instance with 8 OCPUs and 1TB of storage.
-Download the wallet to access the AJD instance from a client node (in this case OCI compute node).
+Download the wallet to access the Oracle NoSQL database service from a client node (in this case OCI compute node).

 ### 2. Provision a compute node(s) in Oracle Cloud Infrastructure.

 Provision a compute node for driving the load in Oracle Cloud infrastructure using the [instructions](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/launchinginstance.htm#Creating_an_Instance) mentioned [here](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/launchinginstance.htm#Creating_an_Instance).
-The compute node needs to be provisioned in the same region as the AJD instance.
-Configure the instance to connect to the AJD instance via JDBC by following the [instructions](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/connect-jdbc-thin-wallet.html#GUID-5ED3C08C-1A84-4E5A-B07A-A5114951AA9E).
+The compute node needs to be provisioned in the same region as the Oracle NoSQL database service.
+Configure the instance to connect to the Oracle NoSQL database service via JDBC by following the [instructions](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/connect-jdbc-thin-wallet.html#GUID-5ED3C08C-1A84-4E5A-B07A-A5114951AA9E).

 ### 3. Install Java and Maven